philamp/formovie_theater_hdr_settings/README.md

 > - SATURATION lowered for RED, FT and MAGENTA.
 > - BRIGHTNESS lowered by a lot.
 Worth trying 50 with Gamma bright as well maybe.
 > - GAIN adusted to same value for all, should be adjusted with COLOR TEMPERATURE instead.
+>   - (Maybe this improves contrast at the expense of color gammut and the other way around improves color gammut at the expense of contrast, or maybe both are digital and completely similar)
->   - and RED must be lowered by 2 units from default in these both sections (giving 48 and -2) to avoid pink/purple noise on bright lights
+> - RED must be lowered by 2 units from default in both GAIN and COLOR TEMPERATURE sections (giving 48 and -2) to avoid pink/purple noise on bright lights
 > - ``*`` means it was changed from projectorcentral advice